Yasser-shrief/End-to-end-Machine-learning-project/README.md

 # End-to-end-Machine-learning-project
-## Build a model of housing prices in California

 Welcome to Machine Learning Housing Corporation!
 Our project objective is build a model of housing prices in California using the California census data.
 This data has metrics such as the population, median income, median housing